scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 5
 - **Duration:** 4 hours

-Take a moment to study your surroundings, watching for signs of the future.
-This can come in many forms: the smell of a forest, the pattern of dust, the movement of clouds in the sky.
-Make a spellcasting roll, targeting up to 5 creatures and adding Terrible die to the roll for each.
-On success each creature chooses an action and rolls a superior die.
-For the duration the next time the creature takes this action they add the value of the die to their roll.
+Take a moment to study your surroundings, watching for signs of the near future of up to 5 creatures.
+This can come in many forms: the smell of the forest, the pattern of dust, the movement of clouds in the sky.
+Make a spellcasting roll against 1 terrible die per creature.
+On success each creature adds a superior die to the next action of their choosing.

+They can describe a condition to fufill or trigger before they take the action or simply choose the next time they take that action.
+Regardless they must add the superior die to the first action that meets the requirements.
+For example, if they choose "when I make a stealth check once I'm inside the dungeon" any stealth checks rolled outside the dungeon do not add dice while the first check inside the dungeon will.

 Add an enhanced die to the spellcasting roll for every level above 1st.